blmontoya/CNN-for-vehicle-classification/README.md

 I downloaded various images of motorcycles, cars, pickup trucks, and semi-trucks with transparent backgrounds.
 Since some of the backgrounds were not actually transparent, I put all of the images through a background remover website.
 I then wrote a script that scrapes landscape backgrounds from a website with no copyright images (https://unsplash.com).

 The script downloads the desired number of images and takes a random 128 x 128 crop of the images.
 The script then takes a foreground vehicle image at random and pastes it onto a random background image.
-Here are some examples of generated images:
+Here are some examples of generated images of a motorcycle, car, and pick-up truck (in that order):

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ![Example Image 1](readmeimgs/synthetic_38.jpg)